 Q3 - What is the difference between alcohol markers and normal markers?

-A3 - Many markers are water-based which mean that they are water-soluble.
+A3 - Many color markers for artists are water-based which mean that they are water-soluble.
 Alcohol markers are alcohol-based, which gives them a unique vibrancy and blending capabilities.

 Q4 - What kind of paper do you use with alcohol markers?